-Thomas H. Pigford, "Actinide Burning and Waste Disposal," Proceedings of the First international Conference on the Next Generation of Nuclear Power Technology, Massachusetts Institute of Technology, October 4-5, 1990, MIT-ANP-CP-001, pp. 8-19 to 8-53.
+82 Thomas H. Pigford, "Actinide Burning and Waste Disposal," Proceedings of the First international Conference on the Next Generation of Nuclear Power Technology, Massachusetts Institute of Technology, October 4-5, 1990, MIT-ANP-CP-001, pp. 8-19 to 8-53.

-93 lbid, pp. 8-20 to 8-22.
+93 Ibid, pp. 8-20 to 8-22.

-Figure 3: Time Phased Relative Waste Toxicity (LWR Spent Fuel)
+Figure 3: Timed Phased Relative Waste Toxicity (LWR Spent Fuel)

-Pigford also noted that "[c]ontrolling waste streams will be crucial to reprocessing for the ALMR, particularly the many secondary waste streams of low concentration and high volume.
+"A direct measure of risk from radionuclides in repository waste is the maximum radiation dose to future human beings who may be exposed to radionuclides that finally reach the environment.
+These doses are being calculated by repository projects in the U.S. and in other countries as a key part of the environmental and safety analyses for geologic disposal.
+A U.S. regulation requires that radiation doses from radioactive waste buried in a geologic repository be calculated for times far into the future, much longer than 10,000 years.
+Because of their low solubilities and their sorption in the geologic media, actinides from spent fuel waste contribute far less radiation dose than do the fission products.94 "...The long-lived fission products will be in the waste even if actinides are removed and even if the separated wastes are stored on the surface for 200-300 years."95 Pigford also noted that "[c]ontrolling waste streams will be crucial to reprocessing for the ALMR, particularly the many secondary waste streams of low concentration and high volume.
 Reprocessing generates large amounts of alpha-contaminated dilute waste streams that are very difficult to decontaminate further or to immobilize in a safe waste matrix for geologic disposal.
-If further decontamination, to the very low levels necessary to qualify as low level waste, is not practicable, these wastes would have to be disposed of in deep geologic repositories.
+If further decontamination, to the very low levels necessary to qualify as low level waste, is not practicable. these wastes would have to be disposed of in deep geologic repositories.
 They would have to be concentrated, or they would occupy far larger waste volumes than spent fuel or other high-level waste.
 The potential problem of primary and secondary wastes from reprocessing has not been sufficiently addressed by the ALMR program.
-The cost of disposing of the expected large volumes of decontaminated low-level waste has not been addressed."
+The cost of disposing of the expected large volumes of decontaminated low-level waste has not been addressed."96 the total inventory of actinides in repositories without actinide burning.
+The relative risks have not been analyzed.97

 "Recovering actinides from LWR fuel and recycling them in an ALMR breeder reactor builds up large inventories of actinides in the breeder reactor and fuel cycle.
-It will take thousands of years of operation before the actual total inventory of actinides in waste and in the above-ground fuel cycle is significantly lower than the total inventory of actinides in repositories without actinide burning.
-The relative risks have not been analyzed."
+It will take thousands of years of operation before the actual total inventory of actinides in waste and in the above-ground fuel cycle is significantly lower than